-What happens if I move abroad?
+What happens if I move overseas?

-If you move overseas and are no longer resident in the UK for tax purposes, you're unable to top up your pension.
-The only exception to this is if you're a Crown Servant (or the spouse/ civil partner of a Crown Servant) serving overseas.
+If you move overseas and are no longer a resident in the UK for UK tax purposes, you will be unable to top up your plan unless you are a crown servant (or the spouse/civil partner of a crown servant), serving overseas.